RyuuXS/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## I just wrote a book on reverse psychology.
+Do not read it!